erik-ymmt/erik-ymmt/README.md

+### Hi there!
+I'm Erik,
-I'm a developer eager for new learning experiences.
-For almost six years, I have worked as an architect, working in several areas of the sector, including management.
-However, despite not losing interest in the profession, I found myself in technology, a field that highlighted my taste for logic and innovation.
+a developer eager for new learning experiences.
+For almost six years, I have worked as an architect and urbanist, however, last year I found myself in    technology, a field that highlighted my taste for logic and innovation.

-Currently, I am studying to be a Full Stack web developer.
+Currently, I am studying to be a **Full Stack** web developer.
 These are some technologies that I have been developing:
 <br>
 <div align="center">
   <img src="https://img.shields.io/badge/github-%23121011.svg?style=for-the-badge&logo=github&logoColor=white" />